kwehage/guitar-map/README.md

 ![fretboard](doc/fretboard.png)

 ## Requirements
 This program is built on the python `dash` and `dash-bootstrap-components` libraries.
 To run the program, install the dependencies natively on your system using your package manager, or set up a virtual environment.

+## Usage
 Once you have set up your environment, then run:

 ```
 python plot_fretboard.py